Peer Review Policy

 Editorial and Peer Review Policies

 Research Directs is a series of peer-reviewed journals.
-Each manuscript published in a Research Directs journals undergoes rigorous peer review by two professionals or experts in the field.
-Research Directs uses a single blind peer review process.
+Each manuscript published in a Research Directs journal undergoes rigorous peer review by one or two professionals or experts in the field.
+Research Directs uses an anonymous, single blind peer review process.
 Once a manuscript is submitted for publication, the editor of the journal will conduct an initial review of the manuscript.
-The editor will read and review the manuscript, then seek qualified reviewers, if the editor deems the works fits the aims and scope of the journal.
+The editor will read and review the manuscript, then seek qualified reviewers, if the editor deems the work fits the aims and scope of the journal.
 The editor, reserves the right to reject a manuscript prior to peer review for various reason that deal with quality, aims and scope, attention to detail using the template, etc.

-Two peer reviewers will review a manuscript and submit a recommendation to the editor.
+One or two peer reviewers will review a manuscript and submit a recommendation to the editor.
 If recommended, the editor can grant authors the opportunity to revise the manuscript or the article is rejected, per reviewer recommendations.
-A final decision is made about a manuscript after two expert reviewers have provided the editor with a recommendation.
+A final decision is made about a manuscript after an expert reviewer has provided the editor with a recommendation.
 The editor is granted the final accept or reject decision, primarily when there is a split decision between two reviewers.
 The process usually takes less than 35 days from submission to publication, if accepted.
 The time frame is highly dependent upon author and reviewer promptness.

 Peer Review Steps